StakeNow/SIWT-Deprecated/readme.md

   (Be aware that this is not the public key hash (pkh) also known as the address.
 This public key can be obtained when asking permissions from Beacon.)

-With this you can verify the user is the actual owner of the address he is trying to sign in with.
+With this you can verify the user is the actual owner of the address he/she is trying to sign in with.
 It is very similar to a user proving the ownership of their username by providing the correct password.
 This verification happens server side.
 This means you will have to set up a server that provides the API access.
 At this point the library looks for a `signin` endpoint.
 This is (for now) a hard requirement.

 ```
 import { signin } from '@stakenow/siwt'